2025 brought some important changes to the GRESB Real Estate Assessment.

 Short answer: yes.

-Do you need to have a complete biodiversity and nature-related risk strategy in place by tomorrow?
-No. But it’s coming faster than you might think.
+You don’t need a complete strategy tomorrow.
+But it’s coming sooner than you might think.